 National Geographic notes that the Giza Plateau is home to three incredible pyramids: Giza, Khafre, and Menkaure, all built during the 4th Dynasty and named for the pharaohs who ruled at the time of the building.
 Sibson says his work has offered evidence of the fourth pyramid’s location near what he says was “an ancient causeway,” which would place the fourth pyramid to the west of the existing ones, according to Express.
 In his YouTube post, he acknowledged that, “you may say this is just guesswork,” but he believes his research, and Norden’s, are valid.

 Sibson says he is an historian, but other sources say he is only an ardent fan of history and archaeology who makes outrageous claims without valid scientific evidence to support them.
-In 2018, he said he found evidence of the existence of Atlantis, the underwater, mythical world that he claimed was actually part of an island chain, according to a blog by Jason Colavito.

 It’s not as though the Pyramids of Giza need any help in boosting their status as one of the world’s true wonders.
 As Egyptologist Peter Der Manuelian, of the Museum of Fine Arts in Boston, told National Geographic, “Many people think of the site as just a cemetery in the modern sense, but it’s much more than that.
 In these decorated tombs you have wonderful scenes of every aspect of ancient Egypt – so it’s not just about how Egyptians died, but how they lived.”